 9. Paper insulation

 Sitting on a clifftop in Cornwall with spectacular coastal views over Polurrian bay, this five bedroom home hides one of its most unusual features inside its walls.
 It was built to replace a house that was damp and difficult to keep warm.

 Architecture practice Arco2, which specialises in creating eco friendly buildings, took a fabric first approach to the construction, focusing on structural materials to make the house as energy efficient as possible.
 This included a timber frame, as well as an innovative insulation material called Warmcel, which is made from recycled newspaper.

 It is divided into two parts, with the first floor sunk into the site and the second sitting above it at an angle.
 This design feature and the natural slate and dark coloured timber walls are intended to prevent it from overwhelming the setting, which is in an area of both scientific value and outstanding natural beauty.

-One of the main construction materials is stabilised earth brick,also known as CSEB, which is made by pressing together subsoil, clay and binding agents to make bricks that can be used in the same way as standard masonry.
-The architect trained local masons to create the blocks, drastically reducing the project’s carbon footprint and encouraging the wider adoption of the material in the region.
+One of the main construction materials is stabilised earth brick, also known as CSEB, which is made by pressing together subsoil, clay and binding agents to make bricks that can be used in the same way as standard masonry.
+The architect trained local masons to create the blocks, drastically reducing the project’s carbon footprint for a more sustainable build and encouraging the wider adoption of the material in the region.

 The V-shaped roof structure helps to make the most of the amazing views out over the landscape, with large sections of windows protected by pine shutters.